Are Online Signing Services Legal? What is Remote Commissioning?

 - Certified true copies of original paper/printed documents (i.e. “notarized copies”)

-After you’ve confirmed that your document can be legally notarized in Canada, it’s important to double-check that the recipient of your document will accept your digital signature and notary seal.
-With the right guidance and service from NotaryPro, you can enjoy the convenience of online notarization while ensuring the acceptance of your documents.
+After you’ve confirmed that your document can be legally signed in Canada, it’s important to double-check that the recipient of your document will accept your digital signature and notary seal.
+With the right guidance and service from NotaryPro, you can enjoy the convenience of online signing services while ensuring the acceptance of your documents.